-When in AUTO mode, and at light loads, the device enters PFM.
-The regulator estimates the load current by measuring both the high side and low side switch currents.
+When in AUTO mode and at light loads, the device enters PFM.
+The regulator estimates the load current by measuring both the high-side and low-side switch currents.
 This estimate is only approximate, and the exact load current threshold, to trigger PFM, can vary greatly with input and output voltage.
-The Application Curves show mode change thresholds for several typical operating points.
+Section 8.2.2 shows mode change thresholds for several typical operating points.
 When the regulator detects this threshold, the reference voltage is increased by approximately 10 mV.
 This causes the output voltage to rise to meet the new regulation point.
 When this point is reached, the converter stops switching and much of the internal circuitry is shut off, while the reference is returned to the PWM value.
 This saves supply current while the output voltage naturally starts to fall under the influence of the load current.
-When the output voltage reaches the PWM regulation point, switching is again started and the reference voltage is again increased by about 10 mV; thus starting the next cycle.
-Typical waveforms are shown in Figure 14:
+When the output voltage reaches the PWM regulation point, switching is again started and the reference voltage is again increased by approximately 10 mV, starting the next cycle.
+Typical waveforms are shown in Figure 7-8.